petersalmon/petersalmon.github.io/README.md

 View this project on [Jupyter nbviewer](http://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb)

 In this project, a predictive classification model is built with the goal of predicting whether or not a child will be diagnosed with Autism Spectrum Disorder (ASD).
 The process for diagnosing ASD is, currently, lengthy as well as costly.
 A statistical model may relieve some of the shortcomings of the current process making it more efficient and easier to implement.

+### Start-Up Company Business Analysis

+View this project on [Rpubs](http://rpubs.com/Peters64s/424391)

+Investors often rely on intuition and past experience in order to judge whether a start-up company will be worth investing in.
+This project aims to put forth a rigorous analysis that can be used to identify relevant factors indicative of a successful start-up company.
+In addition, a machine learning model is created to predict whether or not a company is likely to succeed based on an array of company characteristics and economic measures.

 ### Cancer Gene Expression Clustering